 16. DURATION AND TERMINATION

-16.1 Subject to clause 16, this Agreement shall come into force on the date hereof and shall continue in force for a period of 12 months and thereafter until terminated by either party giving to the other at any time not less than one month prior written notice to expire on or at any time after the end of the initial 12 month period.
+16.1 Subject to clause 16, this Agreement shall come into force on the date hereof and shall continue in force until terminated by either party giving to the other at any time not less than one-month prior written notice to expire on or at any time after the end of the initial 12-month period.

 16.2 Without prejudice to any other rights to which it may be entitled, either party shall be entitled to terminate this Agreement forthwith by written notice to the other if: